mmore500/signalgp-lite/joss/paper.md

 # Abstract

-Event-driven genetic programming has been shown to outperform traditional methods of
+* Event-driven genetic programming has been shown to outperform traditional traditional imperative representations on signal-heavy problems.
+* SignalGP is an existing implementation that is focused on extending tag-based referencing by applying event-driven techiques.
+* Our goal is to provide a performance benefit in large-scale experiments (such as those undertaken in Artificial Life).
+* By removing some of the GP related overhead (call stack) and trading runtime configurability for compile-time optimization, we achieved a XXX% speedup.
+* The software is unit- and integration-tested, achieving equivalent solution quality on benchmark problems originally developed for SignalGP.
+* signalgp-lite is currently used in dishtiny, and our intention is for it to be useful in other Artifical Life projects.

 # Statement of need